rosengrenen/typescript-node-react-template/README.md

 - `eslint` for linting
 - `jest` for testing
 - `prettier` (via `eslint`) for formatting
+- `husky` for git hooks, such as applying formatting pre commits and fetching latest yarn packages post merges
 - Docker for containerization
 - TravisCI for continuous integration